lyndonpanton/advent-of-code-2024/README.md

 ## Description

-A collections of challenges made by Eric Wastl to complete during the 2024 Christmas holiday season.
+A collection of challenges made by Eric Wastl to complete during the 2024 Christmas holiday season.

 ## Answers